fabriziosalmi/gradios/README.md

 - Gradio
 - OpenAI Python Client

-### 🌟 Future Plans

-Stay tuned!
-More scripts are coming soon, including:
-- **Data Visualizer**: Interactive tools for visualizing complex datasets.
-- **Text Analyzers**: Tools to analyze, summarize, and manipulate text.
-- **AI-Assisted Content Creators**: Generate creative content with AI.

-### 🤝 Contributing

-We welcome contributions!
-Whether it's a new script idea, bug fixes, or improvements, feel free to open an issue or a pull request.
-Let's build something amazing together! 🚀

 ### 📄 License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-### 🙏 Acknowledgments

-Special thanks to [OpenAI](https://openai.com) for their cutting-edge AI models and [Gradio](https://gradio.app) for simplifying the creation of web interfaces.